ApolloNet/amazing-mazes/README.md

 `hp` (int, optional, default: 0): number of health points at start

-`strength` (int, optional, default: 0): number of strength point at start

 `attacks` (array, optional): attacks used in fights

 ## Attacks